inspircd/docs/docs/2/modules/helpop.md

 #### `<helpop>`

-The `<helpop>` tag defines an help topic.
+The `<helpop>` tag defines a help topic.
 This tag can be defined as many times as required.

 Name  | Type | Default Value                 | Description
 ----- | ---- | ----------------------------- | -----------